 Other Fort Lauderdale Job Sites Linked to Asbestos Exposure

 Fort Lauderdale’s growth and development coincided with the peak period of asbestos use by construction companies and other industries, including such utility companies as Florida Power & Light.
-During booming economic periods as well as in hard times such as the Great Depression of the 1930s, most of the city’s public buildings, hospitals, apartment buildings, hotels, and single family houses were built with materials laden with asbestos fibers.
+Many of the city’s public buildings, hospitals, apartment buildings, hotels, and single family houses were built with materials laden with asbestos fibers.

-The following are among many of the job sites and public facilities where asbestos was used:
+Some of the job sites and public facilities with past or current asbestos include:

 - Broward General Hospital